MEET THE TEAM

-A qualified social worker and senior manager with Birmingham Local Authority, Edwina holds the strategic lead on attendance.
-She also manages the Education Legal Intervention Team, advising throughout the Authority on attendance and related safeguarding matters.
-Her insight and experience in leading schools through process and policymaking on attendance makes any time spent with her very valuable indeed.
-Edwina has recently refined and streamlined Birmingham's Fast-Track legal process for non-attendance at school and works extensively with Early Help services in her local authority to ensure effective and sufficient support for both schools and families.
+A qualified social worker and senior manager, Edwina holds the strategic lead on attendance with Birmingham Local Authority, managing the Education Legal Intervention Team.
+She advises schools on attendance and related safeguarding matters and speaks nationally on a range of attendance issues.
+Edwina’s insight and experience in leading schools through process and policymaking on attendance makes any time spent with her very valuable indeed.
+She has recently refined and streamlined Birmingham's Fast-Track legal process for non-attendance at school and works extensively with Early Help services in her local authority to ensure effective support for both schools and families.

-Chrissie's vast experience with community safety partnerships and local police initiatives enhances an already impressive portfolio of work with the largest authority in Europe.
-She was instrumental in the setting up of Birmingham's oft-copied city-wide 'truancy' patrols to ensure the safety of children found to be not attending school and has taken the lead on attendance and safeguarding in a variety of projects at local and national level.
-Her training experience ranges from early years programmes to managing attendance at post-16 (RPA).
+Chrissie's vast experience with community safety partnerships and local police initiatives enhances an already impressive portfolio of early years work with the largest authority in Europe.
+She was instrumental in the setting up of Birmingham's oft-copied city-wide ‘Pupil Watch’ patrols to ensure the safety of children found to be not attending school.
+She has taken the lead on attendance and safeguarding in a variety of projects at local and national level, and her training experience ranges from early years programmes to managing attendance at post-16 (RPA).

-Kevin specialises in leadership skills for senior managers, coaching leaders to be the very best they can be.
-With over 30 years of experience in leadership Kevin has led people in high risk situations, with significant experience as a leader at a strategic and operational level.
-An excellent communicator, Kevin's wise, honest and upfront counsel will ignite your leaders, helping them to discover how they can play to their strengths, improving working relationships that will increase staff engagement, and ultimately the performance of your organisation.
+Kevin specialises in leadership skills for senior managers, coaching and mentoring leaders to be the very best they can be.
+Kevin’s 30 years of leadership experience, with significant input at strategic and operational level means high quality, focused training and support for anyone working at senior management level.
+An excellent communicator, Kevin's wise, honest and upfront counsel will ignite your leaders, helping them to discover how they can play to their strengths, improve working relationships, increase staff engagement and ultimately, the performance of your organisation.

-Sharon is our newest team member and a bid-writing expert, with over 30 years’ experience of delivering high quality training to business development teams and bid writers.
-She is a multi-award winning freelance bid writer, with first-hand experience of working in Birmingham schools.
-This background gives insight into funding needs.
+Sharon is a bid-writing expert, with over 30 years’ experience of delivering high quality training to business development teams and bid writers.
+She is a multi-award winning freelance bid writer, with first-hand experience of working with Birmingham schools to secure funding for vital projects and school development.
+This background gives insight into your funding needs as educational professionals working with diminishing budgets and ever-increasing financial restrictions.
 Her interactive training style simplifies bid writing and enables attendees to articulate why they should be awarded funding.